Hi, hi from Andrea Unger.

-Trading futures has some economical advantages in term of trading costs.
+Trading futures has some economic advantages in term of trading costs.

-This is my opinion because the cost of trading futures is normally lower than the cost we pay due to the spread that come through Cfds.
+This is my opinion because the cost of trading futures is normally lower than the cost we pay due to the spread that comes through CFDs.

 This is not a general rule but it’s a rule which is quite true.

-Being over the counter might create problems -obviously if your broker is a serious broker this problem are very very limited- but they could be still there.
+Being over the counter might create problems -obviously if your broker is a serious broker this problem is very very limited- but they could be still there.

 Different story if you go through some broker who is a scam or a fraud but this is obviously a completely different story.

-Metatrader has some advantages compared to Multicharts or Tradestation – specially to Multicharts- because it’s free.
+Metatrader has some advantages compared to Multicharts or Tradestation – especially to Multicharts- because it’s free.

 I subscribe to IqFeed because I don’t fully trust the quality of Interactive Brokers, which is my broker, data, and you have free data.

-But on the other side this free data offer normally a very short history, so if you want to develop on a intraday bases you are limited to a short period of time.
+But on the other side this free data offer normally a very short history, so if you want to develop on an intraday basis you are limited to a short period of time.